almugabo/openalex_qa/scope/README.md

 * **DocType**    : taken from MAG.
 This field will be discontinued
 * **Genre**    : provides the document categories from Crossref

-in addition, there are also two other fields which provide additional information
+in addition, there are also two other fields which provide additional information ( *IsParatext*: indicating essentially front-matter and *DocSubTypes*: related to retraction status).

-* **IsParatext**: indicating essentially front-matter.
-* **DocSubTypes**: related to retraction status

-The table x x below provides an crosstabulation of the fields “doc_type” and “genre”
+In the table below provides an crosstabulation of the fields “doc_type” and “genre”